lekoala/spread-compat/README.md

 ## Worksheets

 This package support only 1 worksheet, as it is meant to be able to replace csv by xlsx or vice versa

+## Benchmarks

+Since we can compare our solutions, there is a built in bench.php script that give the following results on my machine

+Reading a file with 5000 rows:

+    Results for csv
+    LeKoala\SpreadCompat\Csv\League : 0.031
+    LeKoala\SpreadCompat\Csv\OpenSpout : 0.0916
+    LeKoala\SpreadCompat\Csv\Native : 0.0075
+    LeKoala\SpreadCompat\Csv\PhpSpreadsheet : 3.7089

+    Results for xlsx
+    LeKoala\SpreadCompat\Xlsx\Simple : 0.1551
+    LeKoala\SpreadCompat\Xlsx\OpenSpout : 0.8315
+    LeKoala\SpreadCompat\Xlsx\PhpSpreadsheet : 0.7036

+For reading, the native + simple combo seems to be the most efficient

+Write a file with 1000 rows:

+    Results for csv
+    LeKoala\SpreadCompat\Csv\League : 0.0116
+    LeKoala\SpreadCompat\Csv\OpenSpout : 0.0189
+    LeKoala\SpreadCompat\Csv\Native : 0.0066
+    LeKoala\SpreadCompat\Csv\PhpSpreadsheet : 0.1331

+    Results for xlsx
+    LeKoala\SpreadCompat\Xlsx\Simple : 0.0304
+    LeKoala\SpreadCompat\Xlsx\OpenSpout : 0.1228
+    LeKoala\SpreadCompat\Xlsx\PhpSpreadsheet : 0.2446

+For writing, the native + simple combo seems to be the most efficient